AI Settings

 Click the Disable AI Services button to confirm that you want to stop the services from running.

 Admins can click on a service provider to view the individual AI models available from that provider.
 Admins can then use the toggle switches to enable or disable each individual service within the Celonis Platform.
-Using the toggle switch to disable/enable a service provider will also disable/enable all of the individual LLMs available for that provider.
 If an LLM is disabled, its configuration is retained and will not need to be reconfigured if the model is enabled again.

 Note